Table of Contents

 1. Total calculations for each flow

-2. Deduction of introduction flow
+2. Deduction of the introduction flow

-3. Calculation of self-consumption rate
+3. Calculation of the self-consumption rate

 How Did We Do?